Camaraderie in the workplace is impossible to achieve without a fully developed company culture.

-At Formstack, where Jell was founded, there are chat rooms dedicated to topics other than business: music, fantasy football, TV shows and even a catch-all “water cooler.”
-And we’ve found that encouraging employees to grab a beer before joining a casual digital get together is truly one of the easiest, most effective ways to foster camaraderie.
+At Formstack, where Jell was founded, chat rooms are dedicated to topics other than business: music, fantasy football, TV shows, and even a catch-all “water cooler.”
+And we’ve found that encouraging employees to grab a beer before joining a casual digital get-together is genuinely one of the easiest, most effective ways to foster camaraderie.

 Plan Killer Meetups

 It’s no secret that many employees have come to view “company retreat” as an oxymoron.
-Despite the bad rap they’ve earned, regular meetups can be a highly effective way for remote teams to regroup and renew a passion for collaboration.
+Despite the bad rap they’ve earned, as we talked about above, regular meetups can be a highly effective way for remote teams to regroup and renew a passion for collaboration.

 You just have to get a little creative.

 Once we committed to remote work, it didn’t take long to realize how massively important it is to unite work-from-home employees with their in-office coworkers.
-A few years later, we’ve hit a bit of a groove: Once a year—more for each of the departmentalized teams—we get all hands on deck for team-building activities and work sessions staff actually enjoy.
+A few years later, we’ve hit a bit of a groove: Once a year—more for each departmentalized team—we get all hands on deck for team-building activities, and work sessions staff actually enjoy.